-Use this form to report your annual Federal Unemployment Tax Act (FUTA) tax.
+Use Form 940 (or 940-EZ) to report your annual Federal Unemployment Tax Act (FUTA) tax.
 FUTA tax, together with state unemployment systems, provides for payments of unemployment compensation to workers who have lost their jobs.
 Most employers pay both Federal and state unemployment taxes.
 Only the employer pays FUTA tax.
 Do not collect or deduct it from your employees' wages.
 The tax applies to the first \$7,000 you pay each employee in a year.
 The \$7,000 amount is the Federal wage base.
 Your state wage base may be different.